2024-2025 Academic Catalog » Academic Services

 Accessibility Services

 Saint Elizabeth University, in accordance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act, provides eligible students with documented disabilities equal educational opportunities and participation.
 The University is committed to insuring that no qualified person be excluded from participation in any University program or activity, be denied the benefits of any University program or activity, or otherwise be subjected to discrimination with regard to any University program or employment, access to facilities, student programs, activities and services.
+While all students are expected to meet the University's academic standards and requirements, the University encourages students with documented disabilities who want accommodations to submit the documentation early in the application process so that documentation may be assessed, interpreted and services arranged in a timely manner.
+Please contact the Coordinator of Accessibility Services for more detailed information about accessibility services.

 Disability Services-Grievance Procedures